 When an incident occurs, your crisis management team and general staff on-site need accessible tools that can capture all the relevant details like simplified, pre-populated forms, and the ability to take photos.
 These reports should be trackable and actionable from a single source of truth reporting system.

 7. Rapid Communication

 When getting important information out quickly is required, SMS is the ideal communication channel.
 Whereas half of all emails aren’t opened for at least six hours, the average text message is accessed within a few minutes and responded to within 30 minutes.
 Voice calls to mobile and fixed lines generate an even faster response, and can be created to trigger automatically from the communications platform.

 Where possible, communications platforms should be integrated with management & monitoring systems, allowing details to be auto-populated into message templates.
 Incidents can be raised automatically and sent directly to the coordination & resolution teams.

 Integrated Communications Platforms

-Best practice crisis response programs are built around cross channel communications platforms, which provide interactive, responsive contact flows, comprehensive reporting and message delivery status transparency for key staff and senior stakeholders.
+Programs that are ideal for implementing a crisis response strategy are built around cross channel communications platforms, which provide interactive, responsive contact flows, comprehensive reporting and message delivery status transparency for key staff and senior stakeholders.

-Communications automation and workflow acceleration, combined with integrated monitoring systems, provide BCM leaders with a unique and powerful opportunity to plan and streamline critical communications.
+Communications automation and workflow acceleration, combined with integrated monitoring systems, provide BCM leaders with a unique and powerful opportunity to plan and streamline critical risk communication.